arangodb/docs-hugo/site/content/3.11/develop/integrations/spring-data-arangodb/reference-version-4/mapping/computed-values.md

 ```

 On database collection creation, the computed values metadata is included.
-Note that the data definitions is not updated in case the database collection
+Note that the data definitions are not updated in case the database collection
 already exists.